fhooton/FoodMine/README.md

 # FoodMine

 FoodMine is a food database project from the Barabasi Lab of the Network Science Institute (Northeastern University).
 The objective of this project is to mine research litereature to uncover chemical contents in food.
-The code in this repository was used to generate the food pilots, plots, and other information in **insert paper title here**.
+The code in this repository was used to generate the food pilots, plots, and other information in **FoodMine: Exploring Food Contents in Scientific Literature** (Hooton, Menichetti, Barabási).
 Additionally, we have included the data from out initial experiments.

 # Files